Shima Uta (The Boom song): Release history

 The Boom periodically re-released "Shima Uta", first on October 5, 2001, as a rearranged version as a double A-side to their song "Kamisama no Hōseki de Dekita Shima" which was later remixed for the band's 2002 album Okinawa: Watashi no Shima.
 2002 also saw the release of a new "Shima Uta" single on May 22 which included vocals from Argentine vocalist Alfredo Casero who became famous in his own right for his cover of the song.
 The Boom with Casero performed this version at the 53rd Kōhaku Uta Gassen.
 On March 20, 2013, The Boom released a new 20th anniversary version of the song and single.

+Charts

+The "Uchinaaguchi Version" of "Shima Uta" (1992) reached number 14 on the Oricon Singles Chart.
+"Shima Uta (Original Version)" (1993) reached number 4 on that chart.
+The version released by The Boom on 22 May 2002 reached number 10 on that chart.

 Music video

 The music video for "Shima Uta" was filmed on Okinawa Prefecture's Taketomi Island, with Taketomi Village's "traditional Okinawan" houses featured prominently along with local flora and fauna.
 For the 20th anniversary version, The Boom returned to Taketomi and filmed local residents, as well as some other notable residents of Okinawa Prefecture, lip syncing the song with Miyazawa's vocals.